-To ensure a high standard of submission, all abstracts have been peer-reviewed by an academic committee comprising of experts in all the topics addressed within the session themes.
+To ensure a high standard of submission, all abstracts will be peer-reviewed by an academic committee comprising of experts in all the topics addressed within the session themes.
 Presenters who have submitted posters will be offered the opportunity to summarise their findings in a one-minute oral presentation at the end of an oral session.
 Prizes for the best overall oral and poster presentations and in a number of selected topics will be on offer again this year, thanks to the generosity of our sponsors.

-The conference gala dinner will take place at Alexander Hotel on Merrion Square and tickets cost €47.50.
-The Alexander Hotel is also the conference hotel and special rates have been negotiated with the hotel.
-Please organise your accommodation directly with the hotel and quote 'TRINITY-ENVIRON2014' for the discounted room rate.
+The conference gala dinner will take place at the Clarion Hotel, Sligo and tickets cost €25.00 for a three course meal.
+We strongly encourage all delegates to come to this event which will include plenty of entertainment.
+The Clarion Hotel is also the conference hotel and special rates have been negotiated with the hotel and with other hotels, B and B’s and hostels in Sligo (click here for more details).
+Please organise your accommodation directly and quote 'ENVIRON2015' for the discounted room rate.

-Register for Environ 2014Register Now
+Register for Environ 2015Register Now

-Environ is on Twitter.Follow Us
+ESAI Environ is on twitter.Follow Us